cvs-health/testaro/README.md

 - `what`: a description of the job.
 - `strict`: `true` or `false`, indicating whether _substantive redirections_ should be treated as failures.
 These are redirections that do more than add or subtract a final slash.
 - `timeLimit`: the number of seconds allowed for the execution of the job.
+- `acts`: an array of the acts to be performed (documented below).
 - `standard`: `'also'`, `'only'`, or `'no'`, indicating whether rule-violation instances are to be reported in tool-native formats and also in the Testaro standard format, only in the standard format, or only in the tool-native formats.
-- `observe`: `true` or `false`, indicating whether tool and Testaro-rule invocations are to be reported as they occur to the server.
+- `observe`: `true` or `false`, indicating whether tool and Testaro-rule invocations are to be reported to the server as they occur, so that the server can update a waiting client.
 - `timeStamp`: a string in `yymmddThhMM` format, specifying a date and time before which the job is not to be performed.
 - `creationTimeStamp`: a string in `yymmddThhMM` format, describing when the job was created.
-- `acts`: an array of the acts to be performed (documented below).
 - `sources`: an object describing where the job came from:
    - `script`: the ID of the script (as used by Testilo) from which the job was made, or an empty string if none.
    - `batch` : the ID of the batch (as used by Testilo) from which the target of this job was drawn, or an empty string if none.